International Conference on Population and Development

 The United Nations coordinated an International Conference on Population and Development (ICPD) in Cairo, Egypt, on 5–13 September 1994.
 Its resulting Programme of Action is the steering document for the United Nations Population Fund (UNFPA).
+After two years of preparation, 179 nations met in Cairo in September 1994 and adopted a 20-year Programme of Action.
+Core principles included establishing human rights—particularly reproductive rights—at the center of sustainable development, empowering women, and focusing on health, education, and gender equality.

 Some 20,000 delegates from various governments, UN agencies, NGOs, and the media gathered for a discussion of a variety of population issues, including immigration, infant mortality, birth control, family planning, the education of women, and protection for women from unsafe abortion services.